 All drugs were decriminalized in Portugal about 10 years ago and the use of drugs has done gown dramatically and nobody’s been put in prison.
 So I think a few places around the world is good to experiment with and also a few states in America are good to take the initiative and try something out.
 That’s the way our country’s developed over the last 200 years, is by a few states being experiment stations.
 On that basis, I’m in favor of it.

-Carter has long supported a saner drug policy.
+Carter has for long been supported a saner drug policy.
 For decades Carter has supported the idea of decriminalizing marijuana, but now he is publicly speaking out in support of full legalization efforts.